 Jen Berliner, CEO of the vegetable drink company Medlie, adds that the quick digestion process also makes nutrients more readily available.
 “Blending and then drinking your veggies can often make it easier for your body to process and maximize their amazing nutrients,” she says.

 Tracy also mentions that making your own blend can be preferable to pill-form supplements, too (again, unless advised by a doc).
 "I always recommend getting nutrients from food first," she says.
 "Since supplements are not regulated, the manufacturer does not need to disclose all of the supplement's ingredients and can be misleading.
-A smoothie made with the whole fruits or vegetables is going to have more vitamins and minerals versus consuming a supplement that contains just one nutrient."
+A blended smoothie made with the whole fruits or vegetables is going to have more vitamins and minerals versus consuming a supplement that contains just one nutrient."

 Easier On Digestion: Turns out, getting a head start on the breakdown process can also benefit those with digestion issues.
 “With blending, you’re removing the need for your stomach to do the hard work of breaking vegetables down itself,” says Berliner.
 “Cruciferous vegetables like kale and cauliflower, have amazing benefits, but can often be especially hard on the digestive system.
 [This can] lead to upset or bloat, so blending these, in particular, is an amazing way to maintain their important role in your diet.”